 About

-G. H. Mosson is the author of six collections of poetry, including Singing the Forge (Wasteland Press 2025), and the chapbook-sized, Family Snapshot as a Poem in Time (Finishing Line Press 2019).
-The Midwest Book Review recommended Singing the Forge as “immersive.”
-The Kirkus Review called Family Snapshot, “A profound and heartfelt meditation on the meaning of parenthood” and recommended it as an Indie Pick.
+G. H. Mosson is the author of six collections of poetry, including Singing the Forge (Wasteland Press 2025), Family Snapshot as a Poem in Time (Finishing Line Press 2019), and two collaborative chapbooks of poetry, Simultaneous Revolutions & Heart X-rays (PM Press).
+He lives in Maryland.

 Contact